OPMDG/check_pgactivity/README.rst

  Perfdata returns wal receiver's pid, current lag and timeline.

- This service returns OK if wal receiver's status is 'streaming', returns OK if status is different but wal receiver is active, and return unknown if not connected.
+ This service returns OK if wal receiver's status is 'streaming', returns WARNING if status is different but wal receiver is active, and return UNKNOWN if not connected.